opsvantagedigi/buildwithai-coming-soon/README.md

 What they validate:
 - `tests/ai/generateTemplate.test.js` ensures `generateTemplate(prompt)` returns the expected shape and deterministic ids.
-- `tests/builder/generateTemplate.integration.js` posts prompts to `/generate-template`, validates responses, simulates worker downtime, checks fallback sample-data, and restores the Worker.
+-- `tests/builder/generateTemplate.integration.js` posts prompts to `/api/generate-template`, validates responses, simulates server downtime, checks fallback sample-data, and restores the API server.

-These tests preserve the contract between the Worker and frontend and make it easier to replace the rule-based generator with a real AI provider in the future.
+These tests preserve the contract between the API and frontend and make it easier to replace the rule-based generator with a real AI provider in the future.